Udgam School For Children

 Udgam School for Children is private running school located at Thaltej, Ahmedabad, Gujarat, India.
 It is a senior secondary school affiliated to the Central Board of Secondary Education (CBSE), New Delhi.
+In 2023 they got an approval for International Baccalaureate for Std 11 & Std 12.

 History

 Udgam School for Children was founded in 1965 by Sarojben Carvalho with a few students.
 During 1991 the Kantilal Jaikishandas Charitable Trust took a lead and moved the campus to larger space.